scubamuc/scubamuc.github.io/Readme.md

 for a self-hosted [Nextcloud](https://nextcloud.com/) I turned to [Ubuntu Server](https://ubuntu.com/download/server) and [LXD](https://linuxcontainers.org/lxd/) to create an [LXC-container](https://linuxcontainers.org/lxc/) for [Nextcloud-snap](https://github.com/nextcloud-snap/nextcloud-snap).
 There is a great community behind Nextcloud-snap and support is fantastic.
 The greatness of Linux together with supported hardware enables anyone to run a 24/7 Nextcloud server.

 My goal is a simple safe and reliable setup with ample resources for 5+ family users, affordable, efficient and low maintenence.
 My day job is software support for a leading WMS.
 I'm an avid scuba diver and enjoy Linux and FOSS.
-I'm a dad and husband thus I'm not keen on spending much of my free time doing server-maintenance.
+I'm a dad and husband thus I'm not keen on spending much of my free time doing server-maintenence.

 ---
 # 1. System specs